PierreBSC/SeqFISH_design/Probe_design/README.md

 This code has been tested on MacOS High Sierra and Ubuntu 18.0.4 but not on Windows.
 I would therefore recommend running this script on those two platforms  !

-The first step is to install the latest version of  [R] (https://www.r-project.org/).
+The first step is to install the latest version of  [R](https://www.r-project.org/).
 Once this is done, two R packages have to be installed : **biomaRt** and **Biostrings**.
-How to install these two packages is described [there] (https://bioconductor.org/packages/release/bioc/html/biomaRt.html) and [there] (https://www.bioconductor.org/packages/release/bioc/html/Biostrings.html).
+How to install these two packages is described [there](https://bioconductor.org/packages/release/bioc/html/biomaRt.html) and [there](https://www.bioconductor.org/packages/release/bioc/html/Biostrings.html).

-Probe design requires to map the designed probes against the whole specie transcriptome, therefore we will need a short read mapper called [Bowtie2] (http://bowtie-bio.sourceforge.net/bowtie2/).
+Probe design requires to map the designed probes against the whole specie transcriptome, therefore we will need a short read mapper called [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/).
 Please follow the instructions on the website for installation.

-Lastly you have to download the fasta files corresponding to the whole CDS sequences of the targeted species on the [ensembl download page] (https://www.ensembl.org/info/data/ftp/index.html).
+Lastly you have to download the fasta files corresponding to the whole CDS sequences of the targeted species on the [ensembl download page](https://www.ensembl.org/info/data/ftp/index.html).
 The corresponding fasta file need to be transformed into a **bowtie2 index** before use.
 This can be done using the following command in Terminal :

 ```bash
 bowtie2-build  /Path/to/CDS_file.fasta Index_directory/Index_CDS